ceejbot/monitoring-budget/slides.md

 ---

+# [fit] numbat's stretch goal
+# [fit] \(the framework is there)

-Once again, big companies have teams bigger than the entire registry team working on this problem.
+^ Big companies like Twitter & Netflix have teams bigger than my entire registry team working on this, and there are some

 ---